peripheryapp/periphery/README.md

 }
 ```

-In some cases this may be the intended behavior, therefore you have a few options available to silence such results:
+In some cases this may be the intended behavior; therefore, you have a few options available to silence such results:

 - Retain individual properties using [Comment Commands](#comment-commands).
 - Retain all assign-only properties by their type with `--retain-assign-only-property-types`.
 Given types must match their exact usage in the property declaration (sans optional question mark), e.g. `String`, `[String]`, `Set<String>`.
 Periphery is unable to resolve inferred property types, therefore in some instances, you may need to add explicit type annotations to your properties.